IlariaCallegari/ilariacallegari/README.md

 ### Hi there 👋

-I'am Ilaria, a freelance Web Developer, looking to join a joyful team to work for a good cause as a Front-End Developer.
+I'am Ilaria, a Creative Front End Developer.
 - 🌲 I've studied HTML, CSS, JavaScript, SASS and React.
 Also a bit of Nodejs, Express and MongoDB.
 - 🌿 I've created beautiful websites with WordPress for my clients.
 - 🌵 I am  currently studying Python with CFG.